Patient education: Treatment for advanced prostate cancer (Beyond the Basics)

 Secondary hormone therapy can include:

-- Adding an antiandrogen (flutamide, nilutamide, bicalutamide) in men who have thus far been treated only with GnRH agonists.
+●Adding an antiandrogen (such as bicalutamide, nilutamide, or flutamide) in men who have thus far been treated only with GnRH agonists.

-- Stopping the antiandrogen in men who were treated with complete androgen blockade.
+●Stopping the antiandrogen in men who were treated with combined androgen blockade.

 Side effects with this cancer vaccine have generally been mild and include chills, fever, fatigue, nausea, and headache.